Chapters here at UNH

-The Greek community has been active at the University of New Hampshire and its predecessors since 1881 with the founding of Q.T.V. fraternity at New Hampshire College of Agriculture and Mechanical Arts.
-Currently, UNH fraternity and sorority members represent 9.5% of the campus with over 1000 students as current members in the seven recognized sororities, twelve fraternities and one co-educational society.
+The Fraternity and Sorority community has been active at the University of New Hampshire and its predecessors since 1881 with the founding of Q.T.V. fraternity at New Hampshire College of Agriculture and Mechanical Arts.
+Currently, UNH Fraternity and Sorority members represent 9.5% of the campus with over 1300 students as current members in the seven recognized sororities, twelve fraternities and one co-educational society.

 - Greek Honor Society: